-Golf was played in Hong Kong over 130 years ago at Happy Valley, more famous nowadays for its horse racing.
-The Royal Hong Kong Golf Club was founded way back in 1889.
-Which places the club among a prestigious group of the 100 oldest clubs outside Scotland.
-Royal Hong Kong Golf Club (now more simply known as Hong Kong Golf Club) certainly emanates tradition and history.
-Therefore, no trip for any golf aficionado would be complete without teeing off at one of the club’s three courses.
-The good news is that there are several other quality, world class course to be experienced in Hong Kong.
+Golf in Hong Kong has a long history.
+The Royal Hong Kong Golf Club was founded way back in 1889, which places it among a prestigious group of the 100 oldest clubs outside of Scotland.
+The club, now known as Hong Kong Golf Club, certainly emanates tradition and history.
+Therefore, no trip for any golf aficionado would be complete without teeing off at one of its three courses.
+The good news is that there are several other world class courses to play in Hong Kong.

-Clearwater Bay is situated on a superb cliff top setting on a rugged peninsula that protrudes out into the South China Sea.
-A redesign by the design team of Thomson-Perrett company in 2006, greatly enhanced the quality of the golf course, reversing the sets of 9’s and adding green side bunkers..
-Resulting in two very different contrasting sets of 9.
-The Ocean 9 is spectacular with it being described as the most thrilling opening stretch in Chinese golf, and comparisons with Pebble Beach are frequently made.
-The Highland 9 is routed over a much hillier terrain with risk and reward carries over gulley’s and ravines.
+Clearwater Bay is dramatically situated on the cliff top of a rugged peninsula that protrudes out into the South China Sea.
+A redesign by the Thomson-Perrett company in 2006 greatly enhanced the quality of this must-see course.
+They reversed both sets of 9s, making them very contrasting, and added green side bunkers.
+The Ocean 9 is spectacular and has drawn comparisons with the celebrated Pebble Beach.
+The Highland 9 is routed over much hillier terrain with risk and reward carries over gullies and ravines.

 Ranks #2 in Hong Kong on All Square

 Approximately 45 minutes away from the city center (includes a ferry).